-Revenue increased primarily reflecting increased sales volumes at Chemplast as a result of improved demand for PVC favourably impacting prices and the commencement of operations under the Phase 2 expansion at Sanmar Egypt.
-Loss before income taxes and net loss increased primarily reflecting increases in key raw material prices (EDC) and tariffs on power at Sanmar Egypt as described in the Key Business Drivers, Events and Risks section, increased depreciation on property, plant and equipment, partially offset by increased revenue as noted above.
+Revenue in U.S. dollars decreased primarily due to the weakening of the Indian rupee relative to the U.S. dollar during the year ended March 31, 2020 and a reduction in suspension PVC sales, partially offset by the commencement of operations under the Phase 2 expansion at Sanmar Egypt.
+Loss before income taxes and net loss increased primarily reflecting increases in key raw material prices (EDC) and tariffs on power at Sanmar Egypt, and in the three months ended March 31, 2020 included the impact of COVID-19, as described in the Key Business Drivers, Events and Risks section, increased depreciation on property, plant and equipment and interest expense.
+Loss before income taxes and net loss was also impacted by an inventory write-down of 2,983 million Indian rupees to its net realizable value as a result of declined price levels for finished goods due to the recent drop in crude oil and petrochemical prices.